Design Working Group

 This stage is now complete and involved the DWG’s development and asessment of a set of ‘skeleton’ (high-level) TOMs.
 The output was a report to Ofgem on 4 April 2018, setting out the five skeleton TOMs to be taken forward for industry consultation.
 The consultation was issued on 30 April 2018 and closed on 29 May 2018.
 Click here to read the collated consultation responses.

-The DWG will develop the final detailed TOM, taking into account the outcomes of Ofgem’s related policy decisions.
-Following its decision on the Business Case, Ofgem will then decide if, and when, to implemement Market-Wide HHS.
+The DWG is developing high-level service requirements for the TOMs and will deliver a single preferred TOM to Ofgem (taking into account Ofgem’s related policy steers/decisions).
+Following its decision on the Business Case, Ofgem will then decide if, and when, to implemement MHHS.

 You can view the DWG’s latest Forward Work Plan under ‘Related Content’ on the right-hand side of this page.